efeelize/eng/bec/speaking_notes.md

 - look after yourself and seek others for help if necessary.

 # 3.Marketing
-## 3.1 product development & pricing strategy
+## 3.1 product development
 - market reserach->know customer taste and needs-sell well in markets(market segmentation);
 - screening,gain good product idea and delete bad ones,pricing also improtant;
 - pricing strategy(cost & demand & quality),appropriate pricing strategy,estimate demand quality from market research.

-***product development：Work out a SWOT analysis - a systematic review of your strengths, weakness, opportunities and threats - to clarify your business thinking and set realistic sales target.***
+- product development：Work out a SWOT analysis - a systematic review of your strengths, weakness, opportunities and threats - to clarify your business thinking and set realistic sales target.

-***Carry out market research to find out about customers’ purchasing habits and attitudes as well as to valuate market size to determine the scale of production.***
+- Carry out market research to find out about customers’ purchasing habits and attitudes as well as to valuate market size to determine the scale of production.

-***Choose the appropriate strategy.
+- Choose the appropriate strategy.
 Some enterprises adopt the cost-leadership strategy.
 It means charging our products lower than the competitors to win the market share quickly.
-Others prefer differentiate strategy to avoid fierce competition.***
+Others prefer differentiate strategy to avoid fierce competition.

-***price setting：1）First, we should consider the cost of our new products before we put them into the market.
-The price level we should set at least include all the cost and investment so that we can gain some margins；2）Second, it’s necessary to estimate the quantities of a product that consumers will demand.
-The price of a product is easily influenced by the economic forces of supply and demand.
-If the demand is strong, we can set high price and vice versa；3）Third, we will also have to study the consumers’ perception of price to see what price level can be accepted.
-As the old saying goes, “price is not a major concern, if your purse is full.”
-For some customers, it is quality rather than price that serves as the top consideration in the buying decision.***

 ## 3.2 advertising & branding
 - advertising-traditional and digital communication method->publicity of product more effective;